Data entry definition

 Businesses are already planning their next steps and strategies as they transition to the new normal.
 While the idea of going back to the office seems a little hazy at this point, it’s important to be proactive and think of ways to streamline processes in this new work environment.

 So, the question is, how important are data entry roles as the world automates in the new normal?
-The following points help to explain the importance with this role.
+The following points help to explain the importance of this role.

 It ensures excellent data management